runpod/docs/docs/serverless/workers/handlers/overview.md

 Example Handler Functions can be found within the [repos of our runpod-workers](https://github.com/orgs/runpod-workers/repositories).

+## Handler Functions

+Handler Functions allow you to execute code in response to events without the need to manage server infrastructure.

+### Creating Handler Functions

+With the RunPod SDKs, you can create Handler Functions by writing custom handlers.

+These handlers define the logic executed when the function is invoked.

+1. **Set up environment**: Ensure the RunPod SDK is installed and configured in your development environment.
+2. **Write a Handler Function**: Define the logic you want to execute.
+   The handler function acts as the entry point for your serverless function.
+3. **Deploy the Function**: Use the RunPod SDK to deploy your serverless function.
+   This typically involves specifying the handler, runtime, and any dependencies.
+4. **Test the Function**: Invoke your function manually or through an event to test its behavior.

 ## Why use Handler Functions?

 Handler Functions offer a paradigm shift in how you approach backend code execution: